UMAprotocol/UMIPs/UMIPs/umip-157.md

 Depending on whether `e` is an inflow or outflow, the curve defined by `f(x)` will be modified.
 For example, inflows might use `f(x)` which would means that outflows would use `-f(x) = g(x)`.
 This intuively implies that incentive penalties levied on inflows are opposite in sign to incentive rewards given to outflows.
 This allows the UBA model to accumulate a pool of incentive penalties out of which the incentive rewards can be paid.
 This also means that the absolute value of rewards should be less than the absolute value of penalties.

-Another important point is about paying LP's.
+The specifications for how `g(x)` (the incentive curve for outflows) is derived from `f(x)` (the incentive curve for inflows)  will be defined in the UBA Fee Configuration variables [in the ConfigStore](#global-constants).

+#### Breaking down the Incentive Fee

+In Across, passive liquidity providers in the HubPool need to be compensated for providing backstop liquidity.
+In the UBA model, LPs accrue fees for *every* bridging event, regardless if its an inflow or outflow.
+This section describes how an incentive fee comprises both the "LP Fee" and the remainder of the fee otherwise known as the "Balancing Fee".

 The LP fee should be equal to the difference between the penalty and the reward for any flow.
 For example, if `e` creates an outflow of 100 tokens and `f(e.outflow)` returns `-0.5%`, then we also need to figure out what the reward for the inflow of `e` would look like.
 So we'd compute `g(e.inflow)` and it might return `+0.3%`.
 This implies that LPs are earning `0.5 - 0.3 = 0.2%` for `e`.
 This means that the incentive pool has been built up by `0.3%` for `e` and the extra `0.2%` penalty is given to LPs.
 We can name this `0.3%` accretion to the incentive pool as the "Balancing fee" and the `0.2%` earned by LPs as the LP fee

-In summary, for any event `e` that causes a flow for a SpokePool's balance, we can use the incentive curve `f(x)` to compute:
+In summary, for any event `e` that causes a flow for a SpokePool's balance, we can use the incentive curve `f(x)` (and its inverse `g(x)`) to compute:
 - the incentive fee for `e` which is comprised of:
    - the LP fee for `e`
    - the balancing fee for `e`